-Visit the living room of the average family that is “living with,” or should I say “drowning in,” addiction and you are likely to find a family that is functioning in emotional extremes.
-Where feelings can explode and get very big, very fast or implode and disappear into “nowhere” with equal velocity.
-Where what doesn’t matter can get unusual focus while what does matter can be routinely swept under the rug.
-A family in which small, fairly insignificant behaviors can be blown way out of proportion while outrageous or even abusive ones can go entirely ignored and unidentified.
-Where things don’t really get talked about but instead become shelved, circumvented or downright denied.
+Visit the living room of the average family that is “living with,” or should I say “drowning in,” addiction and you’re likely to find a family that’s functioning in emotional extremes.
+Feelings can explode and get very big, fast, or disappear into “nowhere” with equal velocity.
+What doesn’t matter can get unusual focus, while what does matter can be routinely swept under the rug.
+A family in which small, relatively insignificant behaviors can be blown out of proportion while outrageous or even abusive ones can go entirely ignored and unidentified.
+Things don’t get talked about but instead become shelved, circumvented, or downright denied.

-Situations that turn our sense of “normal” on its head, put us regularly on emotional overload, and cause us unusual fear and stress can be traumatizing.
-Living with addiction, let’s face it, falls into this category.
+Situations that turn our sense of “normal” on its head put us on emotional overload and cause us unusual fear and stress, which can be traumatizing.
+Living with addiction falls into this category.
 For starters, it’s disturbing to our sense of an orderly and predictable life.
-Normal routines get thrown off, feelings get hurt, doors get slammed, hearts get broken and families get torn apart.
-Family members are all too often left staring, dazed and disillusioned, as they witness the lives of those they love, in spite of their best efforts to avert catastrophe, fall apart at the seams.
+Everyday routines get thrown off, feelings get hurt, doors are slammed, hearts are broken, and families are torn apart.
+Family members are often left staring, dazed, and disillusioned as they witness the lives of those they love, despite their best efforts to avert catastrophe, fall apart.
 Mistrust grows, “normal” feels out of reach, and the fabric of faith in an orderly and predictable world becomes frayed and worn.

 The Cost of “No Talk” Rules

-Because alcoholic family systems are often steeped in defenses such as denial and minimization, they may actively resist talking about the fear and anxiety they are experiencing.
-Instead, intense emotions explode into the container of the family and get acted out rather than talked out.
-Though acting out brings temporary relief, it does not lead to any real resolution or understanding, so nothing really gets fixed, mended or amended.
-Walls go up and battle lines get drawn as family members silently collude to keep their ever widening well of pain from surfacing, blaming it on anything but what’s really going on.
 They avoid talking about their worries, thinking that if they don’t get discussed, they aren’t really all that bad or might just disappear on their own.
-Perhaps they worry that talking is a tacit “call to action” that they don’t feel ready to take.
-But by avoiding discussing what is going on and how they feel about it, they lose one of their most valuable and available routes for processing and relieving pain; namely, using their thinking minds to translate powerful feelings into words so that they can be made conscious and brought into balance through insight and understanding.
+Perhaps they worry that talking is an implicit “call to action” that they don’t feel ready to take.
+They lose one of their most valuable and available routes for processing and relieving pain by avoiding discussing what’s going on and how they feel about it.
+Namely, using their thinking minds to translate powerful feelings into words so that they can be brought into balance through insight and understanding.

 The Trauma Extremes: High Intensity vs. Shutting Down